 Sukkot: The Land of Israel and Rain

-Sukkot completes the cycle of the Yamim HaNoraim.
+Sukkot completes the cycle of the Yamim HaNoraim (High Holidays).
 The Yamim HaNoraim is a time of judgment.
 Israel’s economic prosperity and indeed, life itself, are dependent on the country’s rainfall.
 Israel’s lack of water resources and its limited rainfall are literally issues of life and death.
 It is no surprise that every year, much of the country’s news focuses on the level of water in the Kinneret Lake.
 It is also not surprising that part of the prayer for rain is found in the Shemonah Esrei’s blessing of “mechaye hametim” – “the sustainer of life” – for, without water, life cannot be sustained.

-It is not surprising then that the beginning of Israel’s rainy season (the month of Tishrei) is a time of judgment.
+The beginning of Israel’s rainy season (the month of Tishrei) is a time of judgment.
 If the rain comes, Israel will have health and prosperity, if it does not, the people will suffer and face recession.

 It may be hard for students who live outside of Israel (and in the modern world where water streams from a faucet) to appreciate this goal of the Yamim HaNoraim.
 Therefore, it’s important for the teacher to create a biblical and geographical framework for the students to feel comfortable with.
 This lesson tries to do this but the teacher may prefer to expand on it.

-All the sources have been written in English as most computers are not Hebrew enabled, however all sources appear in Hebrew as an appendix at the end of this guide.
+All the sources have been written in English as most computers are not Hebrew enabled, however, all sources appear in Hebrew as an appendix at the end of this guide.

-You may want to co-ordinate this lesson with the geography teacher in order to chart rainfall, investigate landscape, irrigation etc.
+You may want to co-ordinate this lesson with the geography teacher in order to chart rainfall, investigate landscape, irrigation, etc.

 The student will be able to: